 Please include information on the outcomes and numerical targets achieved based on the measurable indicators of progress specified in section 7.9.2 of the FFY 2022-2024 CCDF Plan: The state measures the increase in the percentage of programs participating at 3, 4, or 5-star levels of QRIS.
-The percentage of programs achieving 3 or more STARS has increased from 69.2% at the end of state fiscal year 2022 to 69.5% at the end of state fiscal year 2023, representing 78.9% of total licensed capacity in the state of Vermont.
+The percentage of regulated child care capacity in high-quality care decreased from 79.3% at the end of state fiscal year 2023 to 76.4% at the end of state fiscal year 2024.
+The total number of high-quality programs dropped from 733 by the end of SFY23 to 710 by the end of SFY24.
+However, the overall number of licensed providers increased from 1,043 to 1,068.
+The decrease could be attributed to the revision of Vermont's QRIS program in July 2023.
+Many child care programs are still getting used to the new system.
+Vermont launched a quality incentive program in October 2024 and hopes to increase the number of high-quality programs in FFY25.